adhanot/shutter/README.md

 # Shutter

-shutter is a RESTful API to control my home Shutters.
+Shutter is an API to control my home Shutters.
 I use it with alexa.
 I can open, close and stop every shutter.

 It use go-swagger (https://goswagger.io/), ENT Framework (https://entgo.io/) and JWT (https://github.com/dgrijalva/jwt-go).
+I use JWT authentification to secure my API requests.
+If you don't have a valid token you can't post on my shutters routes.

 shutter generate the client and the server.